tjd1234/cmpt120fall2022/lectures/lecture6/lecture6notes.md

 - `math.factorial(n)` returns the *factorial* of $n$, i.e. $1 \cdot 2 \cdot 3
   \cdot \ldots \cdot n$.
 This is an important function in computer science.
-  Among other things, it tells you exactly how many ways $n$ distinct objects can be arranged in a line. `math.factorial(52)` is the number of ways a deck of 52 cards can be shuffled.
+  Among other things, it tells you exactly how many ways $n$ distinct objects can be arranged in a line.
+For instance, `math.factorial(52)` is the number of ways a deck of 52 cards can be shuffled.
 - `math.pi` is a variable, not a function.